TTP-Team-3/Capstone-1-Backend/api/Amazon_S3_Integration.md

 If you just want to setup on your local machine S3 access, go to [Bucket Access](#bucket-access) and copy and paste the `.env` variables into your `.env` file.
 The `ACCESS_KEY` and `SECRET_ACCESS_KEY` and `BUCKET_NAME` are not in this file for _obvious_ reasons(hiding bucket name might just me being paranoid).
 If the `SECRET_ACCESS_KEY` ends up getting _lost_, then I will have to make a new **IAM** user, so please let me know.

-Next, run npm install if the routes are already setup, and you haven't done this setup before.
+Next install the npm packages if you haven't done this setup before.
 This way you install the packages in [Express Server File Handling](#express-server-file-handling) and [Amazon S3 SDK](#amazon-s3-sdk).

 ```bash
 npm install
 ```

-If for some reason the relevant packages are not in the `package.json`, then proceed to [Express Server File Handling](#express-server-file-handling) and [Amazon S3 SDK](#amazon-s3-sdk) and follow those install steps.

 Thats it!
-Assuming the routes have been setup, you can now run requests to the Amazon S3 bucket, and our PostgreSQL DB.
+You can now run requests to the Amazon S3 bucket, and our PostgreSQL DB.
 If you run into any issues, please reach out to me @EmmanuelR21.

 ## Bucket Access